e-gineering/collectd-fast-jmx/README.md

 * `Composite` and `Table` can be used interchangeably to define a `<Value>`, and can be omitted (defaults to `false`).
 * `MaxThreads` can change the default maximum number of threads (512) to allow.
 * `CollectInternal` enables internal metrics FastJMX uses to be reported back to Collectd.
+* `TTL` can be used on a Connection to force a reconnect after `<value>` many seconds have elapsed.
+This can be handy if your server isn't correctly maintining mbeans after redployments.
+Keep in mind this is seconds, so '43200' = 12 hours.

 ```
 LoadPlugin java